Georgia deals big defeat to Trump in Republican internal | The World | D.W.

 Republican voters on Tuesday (24.05.2022) rejected Donald Trump’s “Big Lie” that the 2020 US election was rigged, backing Georgia Governor Brian Kemp for re-election by a wide margin over a pro-Government candidate. former president.

 Trump had poured much of his own political capital into the personal pick of David Perdue to defeat Kemp in the nomination to run for Georgia governor in November’s midterm elections.
-Perdue had made Trump’s claims about 2020 a centerpiece of his campaign, in a direct appeal to supporters of his mentor, who continues to question the validity of the presidential result won by Democrat Joe Biden.
+Perdue had made Trump’s claims regarding 2020 a centerpiece of his campaign, in a direct appeal to supporters of his mentor, who continues to question the validity of the presidential result won by Democrat Joe Biden.

 Kemp, the target of Trump’s wrath for refusing to help nullify the election, was expected to win, but the margin of his victory represents a harsh rebuke to the former president in a state where he narrowly lost in 2020.